-This course provides an introduction to stone carving through the use of both traditional (hand carving) and pneumatic tools.
+This course introduces stone carving through the use of both traditional (hand carving) and pneumatic tools.
 Skill development will be achieved through demonstrations, studio assignments and discussion of relevant historical and contemporary work.
-Materials for this course are to be purchased as needed (Pay per Use).
+Materials for this course are to be purchased as needed (pay per use).